camchardukian/camchardukian-Daily-Coding-Journal/June 2019/2019-06-05-DailyCoding.md

 In any case, I'm feeling tired out now from all that typing.
 I'm going to take a break from all this code!

 P.S.
 I'm having a lot of fun solving these algorithms.
 Much more fun than React has been the last few days hahahaha!
 ___
+22:08 -- I'm back home now.
+I'm going to make a GitHub repo for the algorithms I've solved thus far.

+22:57 -- Setup the github repo, added some additional explanations, reviewed the reduce methods, and made all my commits to the repo.
+It was a good session!

+22:58 -- I'm going to take a quick break, and then I'll create a video about the first algorithm for the [daily developer channel](https://www.youtube.com/channel/UCRUPCpCWCL6Mr-0QWNje29Q)!

+___
 **Total time spent coding today**: